Steiger04/ioBroker.milight-smart-light/README.md

 - bridge (only iBox1)
 - white
-- rgbw
+- rgb(w)
 - fullColor

 **Legacy Bridge:**
 - white
-- rgbw
+- rgb(w)

 ### Versions

 - **Node.js**: use v.
 6.00 or higher
 - **iobroker.admin**: use v.
 1.8.2 or higher

+### 0.0.6 (2017-10-18)
+- (steiger04): Bug fix: All four zones can be created for the instance (via iobroker.admin) and remain after a reload.
+There are no more problems with umlauts.
+- (steiger04): The types "RGB + White" and "RGB" were combined in the type "RGB (W)"

 ### 0.0.5 (2017-08-02)
-- (bluefox) "Added russian translation"
+- (bluefox): Added russian translation

 ### 0.0.4 (2017-07-28)
-- (steiger04) "Added basis-testing"
+- (steiger04): Added basis-testing

 ### 0.0.3 (2017-07-24)
-- (steiger04) "on- /off- /onoff-states optimized for vis widgets"
+- (steiger04): on- /off- /onoff-states optimized for vis widgets

 ### 0.0.2 (2017-07-23)
-- (steiger04) "Bug fix: added parameter in effectMode(...)"
+- (steiger04): Bug fix: added parameter in effectMode(...)

 ### 0.0.1 (2017-07-16)
-- (steiger04) "Initial Version"
+- (steiger04): Initial Version

 ## License